-The following example applies the Completeness Test to a broader range of GQs.
+The following applies the Completeness Test to a broader range of GQs.
 The game requirements listed in (34a) each name a GQ ranging over a set of cards.
 Among those GQs, (i-ii) are increasing, (iii-iv) are decreasing, and (v) is non-monotonic.
 These GQs are all interpreted with narrow scope relative to the necessity modal require to.
 The two exceptives are also read with narrow scope: (ii) implies that John is allowed not to play the largest black club in his hand, and (iv) implies that he is allowed to play the largest red heart in his hand.
-These exceptions give the player flexibility to determine which two Kings to play to fulfill the requirement (v).
+These exceptions leave the player the flexibility to determine which two Kings to play to fulfill the requirement (v).
 Intuitively, the question-embedding sentence (34b) implies that Sue knows about not only the game requirements (i-ii) but also (v).
-In particular, for the condition regarding to her knowledge towards (v), it is insufficient if Sue knows that John has to play at least two Kings but does not know that he cannot play more than two Kings.
-Spector's Increasing-ness Constraint incorrectly rules out the non-monotonic GQ exactly two Kings and fails to predict that (34b) implies that Sue knows the requirement (v).
+In particular, for the condition regarding to her knowledge towards (v), it is insufficient if Sue knows that John has to play at least two Kings but does not know that he cannot play more than two Kings.15 i. least three black spades;